mcaceresb/dotvim/README.md

 _**WARNING:**_ Change the directories from which files are sourced in `dotvimrc/vimrc` to wherever they actually are.

+## Color

+I keep some nice color schemes in `$DOTVIM/colors` but they are not anything from another world.
+I am currently favoring [vim-colors-pencil](http://github.com/reedes/vim-colors-pencil) with some minor tweaks (see `$DOTVIM/colors/pencil.vim`).

 ## Extras

 I keep some nice monospaced fonts in this repo, but I would much recommend cloning this repository of [powerline-patched fonts](https://github.com/powerline/fonts/) (which provides some nice symbols to use with [airline](http://github.com/vim-airline/vim-airline) and [powerline](https://github.com/powerline/powerline)).